Vasily Shulgin

-Vasily Vitalyevich Shulgin (Васи́лий Вита́льевич Шульги́н; 13 January 1878 – 15 February 1976) was a Russian conservative monarchist, politician and member of the White movement.
+Vasily Vitalyevich Shulgin (Васи́лий Вита́льевич Шульги́н; 13 January 1878 – 15 February 1976), also known as Basil Shulgin, was a Russian conservative politician, monarchist and member of the White movement.

 Young years

-Shulgin was born in Kyiv.
+Shulgin was born in Kiev.
 His father was a Professor of history, monarchist and editor of a monarchist newspaper.
 Shulgin studied at the Law faculty of Kiev University and was disgusted with the constant students' protests.
-At that time he became an ardent opponent of a revolution and supported the monarchy.
+At that time he became an ardent opponent of revolution and supported the monarchy.
 He began to write articles in his father's newspaper.
 He also held antisemitic views but opposed open violence such as the notorious pogroms which were common in Kiev at the time.
-Later, in 1913, he heavily criticised the government for the Beilis trial.
-Shulgin understood that participation in or turning a blind eye on the most odious manifestation of antisemitism was detrimental to the government.

 Politician

 In 1907 Shulgin became a member of the Duma.
 He advocated right-wing views, supported the government of Pyotr Stolypin, including introduction of courts-martial, and other controversial changes.
+In 1913, he heavily criticised the government for the Beilis trial.
+Shulgin understood that participation in or turning a blind eye on the most odious manifestation of antisemitism was detrimental to the government.
 When the First World War broke out, Shulgin joined the army.
 In 1915 he was wounded and returned home.
 Shulgin was shocked by the inefficient organization and supply of the Russian army.
 Together with members of the Octobrists, the Cadets, and other right-wing or centrist politicians he established the Progressive Bloc.
 The aim of the Bloc was to provide the army with everything necessary since the government failed to do it.